mxstbr/mxstbr.com/src/pages/problems.md

 What if you could drag and drop any React component that's already in your app onto the page?
 Or even just edit them in real-time into the JSX tree?

-## Making good decisions is really hard

-It's hard to learn the skill of making good decisions.

-Might be because the iteration speed is really slow.
-You can only try one branch, and you can't really figure out if the other one would've worked better or worse — you basically can't A/B test a decision.

 ## It is impossible to know who owns what in a big company

 At GitHub, we had a Slack channel for asking "Who owns this?", and even then it was really hard to figure out how to find who to talk to about a certain thing.